 If you have an XLR microphone, you have to buy either an audio interface or an audio mixer.
 If you have a USB microphone, then you don’t need it.
 If you have a microphone with both USB and XLR cables, then it’s optional for you.

-If you’re a beginner in podcasting then might not need either.
+If you’re a beginner in podcasting then you might not need either of them.
 You can simply start with a USB mic.
 But, if you’re a professional or you care deeply about high-quality sound from the start for your podcast, then consider getting an audio interface or mixer as part of your gear.